DSL-KBR/newspaper-front-page-recognition/README.md

 FPRapp_init.py
 ```
 ![A pretrained FPR model will be loaded *by default from ./checkpoints/training/model_name/training_seed/*.
 Images that are deposited in a specified folder *by default ./FPR testing local* will be processed and the results will be displayed on a webpage](img/demo_1.PNG)
+Sample newspaper images hosted in this repository are subject to license requirement.
+[Please refer to the instructions here.](https://www.belgicapress.be/)